Netherlands Marine Corps: Seabased Support Group

 The Seabased Support Group (SSG) fields 98 men and coordinates maritime operational logistic support for Marine units embarked on one the Rotterdam-class amphibious transport docks.
 The Seabased Support Group fields an Equipment Support Troop, a Weapons and Ammo Troop, a Workshop and Transport Troop and a Communications and Information Systems (CIS) Troop.

 Marines deployed on Sint Maarten after Hurricane Irma in 2017.
 Marines provided medical assistance and maintained order on the island.

-32nd Raiding Squadron (Dutch Caribbean Forces)
+Marine Squadron Carib

-The 32nd Raiding Squadron (Dutch Caribbean Forces) consists of 153 personnel and is stationed in Aruba and is responsible for the defence of the Netherlands Antilles.
-The 32nd Raiding Squadron falls operationally under the command of the Naval Commander of the Caribbean (CZMCARIB).
-32nd Raiding Squadron is stationed at the Korps Mariniers Barracks Savaneta (Aruba).
+The Marine Squadron Carib (designated "32nd Raiding Squadron" until July 2022) consists of 153 personnel and is stationed in Aruba and is responsible for the defence of the Netherlands Antilles.
+The Marine Squadron Carib falls operationally under the command of the Naval Commander of the Caribbean (CZMCARIB).
+The Marine Squadron Carib is stationed at the Korps Mariniers Barracks Savaneta (Aruba).
 Marines on Aruba also participate in anti-drug operations.
 The squadron is commanded by a Major and consists of a Headquarters, 3 Raiding troops, and the following supporting units a Fast Raiding, Interception and Special Forces Craft (FRISC) troop (with 12 boats), and a combat service support troop for transport, logistics, maintenance and medical care.